Beliavsky/Fortran-code-on-GitHub/README.md

 [io_utilities](https://github.com/arjenmarkus/io_utilities): modules to help with input and output, by Arjen Markus: <b>cmdparse</b> parser for minimalistic commands (keyword and zero or more arguments), <b>keyvars</b> read in INI-files and fill in the values of the variables automatically, can also save the data in an INI-file, <b>progressbar</b> presents a progress bar on the screen (supports different styles)

+[json-fortran](https://github.com/jonathanschilling/json-fortran): KISS Fortran routines to write (multi-dimensional) data as JSON, by Jonathan Schilling

 [json-fortran-benchmarks](https://github.com/jacobwilliams/json-fortran-benchmarks): benchmarks for JSON Fortran parsers, by jacobwilliams.
 Also comparison to Python.
 Discussed [here](https://fortran-lang.discourse.group/t/a-new-json-library/2197/11)

-[fortran-messagepack](https://github.com/Sinfaen/fortran-messagepack): prototype library for [MessagePack](https://msgpack.org/index.html) (an efficient binary serialization format) support in Fortran, by Kelly Schultz

-[Fortran-YAML](https://github.com/BoldingBruggeman/fortran-yaml): lightweight YAML parser written in object-oriented Fortran, by jombr et al.

-[fortran-yaml-cpp](https://github.com/Nicholaswogan/fortran-yaml-cpp): YAML parser for Fortran matching the YAML 1.2 spec, by Nick Wogan.
-This package uses the C++ package yaml-cpp to parse yaml documents and then stores the data in Fortran derived types created by fortran-yaml.

 [h5fortran-mpi](https://github.com/scivision/h5fortran-mpi): HDF5-MPI parallel Fortran object-oriented interface, from scivision

 [hdf5-benchmark](https://github.com/scivision/hdf5-benchmark): benchmarking speed of HDF5 writes from MPI parallel workers, by scivision

 [hdf5_wrapper](https://github.com/cbusta/hdf5_wrapper): Fortran wrapper for HDF5 (.h5 files), by Christian Bustamente.
 It provides a simpler interface that allows easy writing and reading of h5 files for double precision and integer arrays of up to six dimensions.
 On top of the Fortran wrapper, the package provides a Matlab function that simplifies the process of reading entire h5 files.

-[json-fortran](https://github.com/jonathanschilling/json-fortran): KISS Fortran routines to write (multi-dimensional) data as JSON, by Jonathan Schilling

 [Object-oriented Fortran 2018 HDF5 interface](https://github.com/fccf/hdf5_interface): very simple single-file/module access to HDF5, by fccf.
 More advanced object-oriented Fortran HDF5 access is also available but not compatible with HDF5 1.10 like this program.